Mercedes-Benz Group: Mercedes-Benz Group AG (since 2022)

-Financial data

 North Charleston expansion

 On 5 March 2015, Daimler AG announced a 1,200-job package to the North Charleston region for its van plant, to allow the company to start manufacturing Mercedes-Benz Sprinter vans from scratch to meet demand in North America.
 From 2010, these vans were set up in Germany, then shipped to the United States partially disassembled for reassembly to avoid import tariffs.
 A Daimler official said that the Sprinter's popularity in North America was making that process less efficient.
 The North Charleston plant had been employing only 100 workers.
 The Sprinter is available on the U.S. market as a panel van, crew bus and chassis in several variants with three lengths and roof heights, six-cylinder diesel or gasoline engines.
 The Sprinter has been assembled and sold in the United States since 2001.

 Brands

 The Mercedes-Benz Group sells automobiles under the following brands worldwide: